St Anton Travel Guide

 St Anton is also known for having some of the best snowboarding terrain in Austria, with a vast array of natural obstacles, steep powder fields, and drop-offs providing thrilling free-riding.
 Gampen, Kapall, and Rendl are recommended for boarders and Rendl has a terrain park.

-Active skiers wanting a hearty meal seek out traditional Austrian fare.
+Dining out in St Anton is a diverse and satisfying experience, with everything from burgers to vegetarian meals on offer at establishments that keep cooking until well after midnight.
+For five-star dining in St Anton, try the luxury hotels like Raffl's St Antoner Hof or Alte Post.
+Exhausted skiers wanting a hearty meal can seek out traditional Austrian fare.
 Some of the best in St Anton is served up at the Sporthotel, where a variety of sausages can be savoured with an accompaniment of potatoes and sauerkraut, all reasonably priced.
 Game and dumplings also appear on most St Anton menus.
 Fondue can be enjoyed at the Montjola, one of the oldest restaurants in the area.

 The club and bar scene in St Anton is very lively, and less expensive than some of the other European ski resorts.
-The 'in' places while on holiday in St Anton are the Krazy Kanguruh Bar on the mountainside, and the MooserWirt Bar, both usually packed with skiers and snowboarders after a day on the slopes.
+The legendary Krazy Kanguruh Bar on the mountainside, and the MooserWirt Bar, are both usually packed with skiers and snowboarders after a day on the slopes.
 Alcohol flows freely to the tune of rock and hip hop in St Anton.
 The night is long at the numerous other discos and clubs, but for those seeking something more sedate there are quieter, more sophisticated bars in the St Anton hotels.

-Skiing, snowboarding, and partying are the main activities on the holiday agenda in St Anton, but the town does offer some vacation alternatives.
-The Arlberg Hotel is a venue that offers spas and swimming facilities, and there are indoor sports facilities for racquetball, bowling and tennis.
-A unique open-air heated pool on the wooded mountainside, with a playground and waterslide, is extremely popular in the summer.
+Skiing, snowboarding, and partying are the main activities on the agenda in St Anton, but the town does offer alternatives.
+The Arlberg Hotel has a spa and a swimming pool, and there's also a bowling alley and indoor tennis and squash courts.

 St Anton's south-facing slopes can get slushy by the end of the day, particularly in spring, and the lower beginner slopes can get quite crowded.